paritytech/substrate-connect/docker-networks/polkadot/README.md

 The images in the docker-compose.yml need to be from the same commit that is used to generate the `polkadot-local.json` chain_spec file used to run the local browser node.

-To generate a new chain_spec file, checkout the [Polkadot repository](https://github.com/paritytech/polkadot) from github and navigate to the root and run:
+If you want to use a newer commit for your network, you need change the `ìmage:` of all 4 nodes in the `docker-compose.yml`file and generate a new chain_spec file from the same Docker image.

+To do that, run the following command in the `./substrate-connect/docker-networks/polkadot` folder:

 ```
-$ cargo build --release
-$ ./target/release/polkadot build-spec --chain polkadot-local --raw > polkadot-local.json
+$ docker run -it parity/polkadot:master-0.8.22-55f69f3-9ed9b8b0 build-spec --raw > polkadot-local.json
 ```

-You will then find the chain_spec for a `polkadot-local` chain as `polkadot-local.json` int the root of the repository.
+You will then find the chain_spec for a `polkadot-local` chain as `polkadot-local.json` in this folder.
 Before using it on your local browser node, you need to change the IP address of the bootnode to:

 ```
 "bootNodes": [